 To avoid even more complications, try not to use your cellphone as your primary residential phone.
 Having a separate phone for work and another for home is even better.
 As stated above, in most cases, cellphones are only partially deductible because of personal use.
 But if you have a separate phone bill and cellphone plan for business only, then you can claim a 100 percent deduction.

-How to claim work-related phone calls
+How to claim phone calls as a tax write off?

 Ideally, the IRS does not have an exact rule that applies to how to calculate your business use, so use your best judgment.
 For example, if you use your personal mobile phone for business as well, you can only claim the portion of your phone use that is work-related.
 You’ll have to calculate the business use percentage and then multiply that by your actual cell phone expense.
 You also need to prove usage by keeping records of those costs.